Aikido in Study

 – Ki testing – Giving the Ki test

-10. Daily life – Appling Aikido in your daily life
+10. Daily life – Applying Aikido principles in your daily life and noticing outcomes

 11. Attending Seminars